Docker commands overview

 docker system

-• docker system prune -af - removes everything (unused containers, networks, images, volumes etc.)
+docker system df- shows information about disk space used.docker system prune -af- removes everything (unused containers, networks, images, volumes etc.)

 docker ps

-• docker ps -a - shows all running and stopped containers.
+docker ps- shows running containers.docker ps -a- shows all running and stopped containers.

 docker rm